reflex-dev/reflex-web/docs/library/graphing/area_chart.md

 )
 ```

-You can also assign a range in the area by assiging the data_key in the `rx.area` to a list with two elements, i.e. here a range of two temperatures for each date.
+You can also assign a range in the area by assiging the data_key in the `rx.recharts.area` to a list with two elements, i.e. here a range of two temperatures for each date.

 ```python eval
 docgraphing(